Top 10 Best Sites

 This red flag isn’t for one-time offenders but for guys who just can’t seem to stop gloating about themselves and their accomplishments and everything else they do in life that’s amazing.
 We’ve all met people like this.

-For example, if you’re telling a story about something awesome you did at work and he says a quick “good job” and then jumps into something awesome he did at his job, maybe it’s always going to be about him?
+For example, if you’re telling a story about something awesome you did at work and he says a quick “good job” and then jumps into something awesome he did at his job, that’s a major red flag that he’s too self-involved for a healthy relationship.

 There’s absolutely nothing wrong with talking about sex — if it’s a two-way street.
-If that’s not what you’re looking for and he keeps directing the conversation that way, you should politely say you’re not interested and go find someone else.
+If that’s not what you’re looking for and he keeps directing the conversation that way, you should politely say you’re not interested and go find another potential match.

 When people really like someone, more than likely they’re going to respond to their messages, texts, and calls pretty quickly.
-On the other hand, when people aren’t really into someone, they tend to not be as eager to get back to them right away or have a back-and-forth conversation for too long.
-If he constantly goes days before responding to you, especially if you asked an important question, like when you want to go on a date, it’s not a good sign.
-Yes, he could be out of town or he’s lost his phone or something, but you should also consider the alternative.
+On the other hand, when people aren’t really looking for love or commitement, they tend to not be as eager to respond right away or have a back-and-forth conversation for too long.
+If he constantly waits days before responding to you, especially if you asked an important question, like when you want to go on a date, it’s not a good sign.
+Yes, he could be out of town or he’s lost his phone or something, but you should also consider it a dating red flag.
 Look for patterns in his behavior, and then make your decision about cutting him loose or not.

 What happened to that guest on Dr. Phil was terrible, and no one should have to go through that.
-To keep something like this from happening to you or someone you know, remember these 15 online dating red flags.
-Online dating is the best way to meet a date or partner — you just have to keep your wits about you.
+To keep a similar thing from happening to you or someone you know, remember these 15 online dating red flags.
+Online dating is the best way to meet a date or potential partner — you just have to keep your wits about you.